datafeedr/my-custom-code/README.md

 Here's a list of the modules included in this custom code plugin.
 You can activate or deactivate any of these modules at any time (see "How to use" above).

+## add-attribute-filter-to-admin-product-list.php

+This module adds a new filter to the WordPress Admin Area > Products page which allows you to filter by an attribute value.

 ### add-size-attribute-for-each-product.php